-Standards Elements Measures OAHS programs will develop case closure criteria and procedures.
-Cases may be closed when the patient: Relocates out of the service area (out of EMA) Has had no direct program contact in the past six months Case closure criteria and procedures on file at provider agency.
+Standards Elements Measures Cases may be closed when the patient: Relocates out of the service area (out of EMA) Has had no direct program contact in the past six months Case closure criteria and procedures on file at provider agency.
 Patient medical records will include attempts at notification and reason for case closure.
 Can no longer be located Fails to provide updated documentation of eligibility status thus, no longer eligible for services Changes his or her primary care provider Documentation of discharge plan and summary in customer's record with clear rationale for discharge within 30 days of discharge, including certified letter, if applicable.
-Is incarcerated longer than one year Uses the service improperly or has not complied with the patient services agreement Exhibits pattern of abuse as defined by agency's policy Withdraws from or refuses funded services, reports that services are no longer needed, or no longer participates in the individual service plan Documentation: Customer's record must include: Date services began Special customer needs Services needed/actions taken, if applicable Date of discharge Reason(s) for discharge Referrals made at time of discharge, if applicable
+Is incarcerated longer than one year Uses the service improperly or has not complied with the patient services agreement Documentation: Customer's record must include: • Date services began • Special customer needs

+Standards Elements Measures

+• Exhibits pattern of abuse as Services needed/actions taken, if applicable Date of discharge Reason(s) for discharge Referrals made at time of discharge, if applicable

+Has died